 If possible, look for fresh pizzas and not frozen ones!
 These cook faster.
 If you need to cook the pizzas in 2 or 3 goes it will reduce the waiting time.

-Alternatively, you can make homemade pizzas.
+Alternatively, you could have homemade pizzas.
 One of the hidden benefits is that the pizza can be extended to fill the whole baking tray if you need it too.
 A perfect compromise may be to buy ready-made bases and prepare the toppings yourself.
 Older kids love helping to top pizzas with their choice of ingredients so this can be an interesting party activity too!
-(See DIY party food below)
+(See DIY party food below).

 Pigs in a blanket